Robbie English, Broker and REALTOR

 3. The Influence of Major Events and Festivals

-Austin’s vibrant cultural scene, including events like South by Southwest (SXSW) and the Austin City Limits (ACL) music festival, also impacts the rental market.
+Austin’s cultural scene, including events like South by Southwest (SXSW) and the Austin City Limits (ACL) music festival, also impacts the rental market.
 These events draw large crowds to the city, creating a temporary spike in demand for short-term rentals.
 If you’re looking for a rental property during these events, particularly in central areas, you may encounter higher prices and lower availability.

 For long-term renters, it’s worth noting that some landlords might prefer short-term leases during these periods to capitalize on the higher rental income generated from event-goers.
 If you’re seeking a long-term rental, planning your search outside of these major events could improve your chances of finding a more favorable lease.